EricHal/fsm_cpp/README.md

 Finite State Machine for C++
 ============================

-A simple, generic, header-only state machine implementation for C++.
+A simple, generic state machine implementation for C++.

 Documentation
 -------------